aws-samples/serverless-patterns/sam-eventbridge-ebs-snapshot/README.md

 # Automated EBS Snapshot Creation on EC2 Shutdown using EventBridge

 This pattern demonstrates how to automatically create EBS snapshots when an EC2 instance shuts down using EventBridge with direct EBS snapshot target integration.
+It helps protect data on stateful applications or self-managed databases by capturing the volume state during instance shutdown events, reducing data loss risk and increasing recovery flexibility.

 ## Architecture